 At the end of the work, ask students to include a visual or auditory recommendation or rating of the book.
 Would they give the novel four out of five stars, or a "thumbs up"?
 Have the students rate the book, and recommend it to friends.
 Students can also use the last slide to include other titles that are similiar to the book reviewed on their Photo Story digital book report.
 Each of thse steps are what many book reviews on websites include, and you can tie this application to real world uses of book reviews.
 Photo Story is a great way to bring technology into your classroom, and will update book reports into the digital age!

-Book Reports and Book Reviews Using Photo Story 3
+Creating a Digital Book Report Using Photo Story 3